Russia detains protesters calling for Putin to go

 Putin's supporters gathered in the shadow of the Kremlin, waving flags printed with the words "Putin is our president."

-Official results show Putin won 63.6 percent of the vote on Sunday but international vote monitors said the election was unfairly skewed in his favor.
+Official results show Putin won 63.6 percent of the vote on Sunday but international vote monitors said the election was unfairly skewed in his favour.

 (Writing by Guy Faulconbridge; editing by Steve Gutterman)